 MB 540.
 FOOD MICROBIOLOGY (3 cr, W).
 Role of microorganisms in food spoilage, infection, and intoxication; also basic principles in contamination control and germicidal treatment during processing, preparing, and distributing food for consumption.
 (Co-taught with MB 440).
 Course Syllabus

 MB 541.
 FOOD MICROBIOLOGY LABORATORY (2 cr, W).
 Laboratory techniques to accompany MB 540.
 (Co-taught with MB 441).
 Course Syllabus

 MB 548.
-MICROBIAL ECOLOGY (3 cr, W).
+MICROBE - ENVIRONMENT INTERACTIONS (3 cr, W).
 A comparison of soil sediments and freshwater as microbial habitats.
 Discussion of the role of microorganisms in nutrient cycles, effects of microbial activity on plant and animal life.
 (Co-taught with MB 448).
 Course Syllabus

 MB 555.
 BIOLOGY OF THE PROKARYOTES (3 cr, W, even years).
 An integrative course examining bacterial and archaeal life at different levels of biological organization, emphasizing current research and analysis of primary literature.
 The various life styles of prokaryotes are the common theme of the course.
 Topics include biofilms, cooperation and communication, development, stress responses, metabolic interactions involved in global nutrient cycling.
 Course Syllabus

 MB 556.
 MICROBIAL BIOTECHNOLOGY (3 cr, W).
 Describes and analyzes the use of microorganisms as tools in everyday applications, in genetic engineering, and in medical, industrial, agricultural, and environmental processes.
 Provides an interdisciplinary introduction to the field, including current topics such as CRISPR, synthetic biology, biofuels and vaccines.
 Course Syllabus